VictorAlexandre/Gros-Calin/README.md

 Generateur de titre
 ===================

-a French python program to generate titles from a keyword
+A French python program to generate titles from a keyword